anthony-jourdon/Genepy/docs/source/examples/strikeslip_model.rst

 5. Define gaussian weak zones
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-In this example we define two :py:class:`gaussian <genepy.Gaussian>` weak zones.
+In this example we define two :py:class:`gaussian <genepy.Gaussian2D>` weak zones.
 We provide the parameters of the gaussians and their position in the domain.

 .. note::